Desalination advances in California despite opponents pushing for alternatives By Reuters - Up News Info

 Steve Sheldon, the Orange County Water District’s board president, in 2018 voted in favor of a provisional deal to buy 56,000 acre-feet of water per year from Poseidon for at least 30 years.

-He said he weighed the environmental arguments, which he called “fair comments.”
+He said he weighed the environmental arguments, which he called “fair comments,” but that based on the science presented to him found the impact on ocean life was “by and large de minimis.”

 “We have to balance that with our human need for water,” Sheldon said.